 Tag Archives: Purpose

 As we welcome a new year, many feel motivated to set ambitious goals—hitting the gym more regularly, embracing healthier habits, or tackling work with renewed focus.
 Yet, for so many, these resolutions fizzle out before January has even ended.
 It’s no secret that sustaining these commitments can be challenging.
-The demands of daily life often pull us back into old routines, and sometimes, we even notice our workaholic tendencies creeping in more vigorous than ever.
+The demands of daily life often pull us back into old routines, and sometimes, we even notice our workaholic tendencies creeping in more vigorously than ever.
 But here’s the truth: achieving meaningful, lasting change doesn’t require a dramatic sprint into the new year.
 Instead, it’s about creating weekly practices, fostering self-discipline, and building a support system that keeps you on track.
 That’s why I want to share five proven strategies to […]

 Living a Life of Purpose – Five Sanity Practices